Lisa McClain: 2022

 On February 7, former president Donald Trump endorsed Lisa McClain in the 2022 midterm elections.
 McClain won election to the state's redrawn 9th congressional district, defeating all other candidates with 63.9% of the vote.
 Democrat Brian Jaye finished second with 33.2% of the vote.

 2024

 McClain faced no primary challengers.
 She won the general election against Clinton St. Mosley and two third-party candidates with 66.8% of the vote.

+After the election, McClain was elected by her fellow Republicans as chair of the House Republican Conference.
+In this position, she is the fourth-ranking House Republican behind Speaker Mike Johnson, Majority Leader Steve Scalise, and Majority Whip Tom Emmer.
+She is the highest-ranking Republican woman in the House.

 Tenure

 On December 7, 2023, Representative McClain sponsored a resolution to censure Rep. Jamaal Bowman (D-N.Y.) for pulling a fire alarm in the house on September 30 of that same year.
 McClain stated that Bowman "knowingly pulled a fire alarm to cause chaos and stop the House from doing business".
 The resolution passed by a 214–191 vote.